Terms and Conditions for use

 - We reserve the right to cancel any sport or other activity at any time, should we need to do this.
 We will try to give you as much notice of this as possible, and will refund you any fee paid.
 We will not be liable for any other expenditure or loss caused by a cancellation.

 - Your Liabilities.
 The person or club official who makes a booking to use the Centre’s facilities is liable for any damage caused to equipment or to the Centre itself, both internally and externally.
 This excludes fair wear and tear.
 Any loss or damage to fixtures, fittings or Centre property must be reported to the Centre Manager or a member of staff immediately.
+The person or club official who makes a booking is responsible for ensuring all COVID-19 advice and guidelines issued by government, NHS, relevant sporting bodies and the Charlbury Community Centre are followed.

 - Consideration for other users and local residents.
 Please leave the booked areas clean and tidy.
 When using any facilities, and when leaving the Centre, please keep noise levels to a minimum.
 This is especially important when leaving in the evenings.